 I completed my BA at Bowdoin College with a Major in Visual Arts, focusing on Sculpture, Installation, and Social Practice, under guidance with the artist Nestor Gil.
 After an Artist Residency on Kent Island in the Bay of Fundy, I spent a year as an artist's assistant in San Francisco.
 I have experience with Montessori and am most inspired by Reggio Emilia pedagogical practice.

 My Studio Practice is multimedia, inspired by nature and the inner workings of humans.
 The tactile quality of various materials- paper, wool, wood, and stone- inspire me.
 Nature is my biggest inspiration, as well as other artists, especially those focused on social justice and the human experience.

 As an Art Educator, I design projects for young artists that lead to engaged, hands-on, experiential, and collaborative art making.

 I practice Responsive Classroom and Interactive Modeling techniques in the classroom and strive to both model and engage students in a respectful and highly co-creative art making process.

 In addition to teaching in schools, I have also collaborated with Portland Ovations and the Portland Public Library to lead workshops that connect hands on art making with literacy and storytelling.

-I am currently teaching art at an international bilingual IB candidate school in China, learning a lot from my students and from being in a different culture every day.
+I was most recently teaching art at an international bilingual IB candidate school in China, learning a lot from my students and from being in a different culture every day.